logannye/my-zkp/README.md

-# SSZKP — Zero-Knowledge Proofs That Run Anywhere
+# SSZKP — Zero-Knowledge Proofs Of Any Size, On Any Device

 **Generate cryptographically secure zero-knowledge proofs using 100x+ less memory through streaming computation.**